This document describes what government disability support funding (funding) can be used to buy. It is for people using:

 - Enhanced Individualised Funding (EIF)

 - Enabling Good Lives (EGL) hosted personal budgets

-- Flexible Respite Budgets (I Choose)
+- Flexible Respite Budgets (IF Respite and Carer Support)

 - Flexible Disability Supports (FDS).